Sunken eyes are usually just a result of aging, dehydration, or insufficient sleep. But they could also be caused by a medical condition.

 To help ease sunken eyes, try the following:

-- Maintain a fixed sleep schedule and get enough sleep to make you feel refreshed the next morning.
+- Keep a fixed sleep schedule and get enough sleep to make you feel refreshed the next morning.

 - Invest in a quality moisturizer with sunscreen.

-- Place warm, moist tea bags directly below the eyes; tea is rich in antioxidants and flavonoids and promotes blood circulation.
+- Place warm, moist tea bags directly below your eyes; tea is rich in antioxidants and flavonoids and promotes blood circulation.

-- Take two slices of chilled cucumber and place them on your eyes for 10–20 minutes to reduce irritation and add moisture.
+- Take two slices of chilled cucumber and place them on your eyes for 10–20 minutes to lower irritation and add moisture.

 - Apply cold compresses.